01 of 11

 The flag of Slovenia is a tricolor flag featuring white, blue, and red horizontal stripes.
 The flag also contains the Slovenian coat of arms in the upper left corner.
 The Slovenian coat of arms displays Slovenian Mount Triglav and the Adriatic Sea.

 Mount Triglav is an important national landmark.
 Visitors to Lake Bled can see this three-peaked mountain as a part of the natural landscape of the area.
-Slovenia's connection with the Adriatic Sea is important.
-However, its coast is only 42 kilometers long!Continue to 2 of 10 below.
+Slovenia's connection with the Adriatic Sea is also important.
+However, its coast is only 42 kilometers long!Continue to 3 of 11 below.

 Traditional Slovenian Dress